Finding Ourselves

 Welcome

-Happiest walking the land or clipped into my bike, I’m wandering and wondering, photographing, writing and talking about how we find wisdom in the second half of life.
+Happiest walking the land or clipped into my bike, I’m wandering and wondering, photographing, writing and talking about how we make the urgent move beyond conventional leadership and bring generative change to a world of social decline, political conflict, discriminatory economics and ecological degradation.

 Many of us experience a moment when we raise our gaze and realise we have fundamental questions about life, work, wisdom and leadership.

-It’s a moment that isn’t defined by age.
+It’s a moment that isn’t defined by age but by attitude.

-If we decide we are no longer prepared to accept the status quo, we begin to see differently and look with new eyes at the world we inhabit.
-Yet the invitation offered by the second half of life is one that not everyone is able to accept and many seek solace in returning to an ego-driven life.
-Some leave organisational life while others drift, damaged and confused, often projecting their pain and trauma onto friends and colleagues.
+Even so, the invitation offered by the second half of life is not one that everyone is able to accept and many seek solace in returning to an ego-driven life.
+Others remain in corporate roles drifting, damaged and confused, often projecting their pain and trauma onto friends and colleagues while some leave their jobs in search of renewal and personal change.

 An Invitation

-I’ve come to learn that the transformative moments of mid-life shift are an invitation to take time for careful contemplation.
+I’ve come to learn that the transformative moments of mid-life and the steps toward eldership are a time for careful contemplation.

-An invitation to consider questions of identity, relationship and purpose, environment and well-being, creativity and contribution, as well as the pragmatics of business, work-life balance, family and leisure.
+Mid-life offers an invitation to consider questions of identity, relationship and purpose, environment and well-being, creativity and contribution, as well as the pragmatics of business, work-life balance, family and leisure.
+But dropping our preoccupations with self-image, success and power can feel risky, precarious and unsafe.

-Together, we can inquire into the foundations and practices of wisdom in the second half of life.
+Together, we can restore the foundations deep wisdom and develop the practices of eldership in the second half of life.